iterate-ch/docs/mountainduck/preferences.md

 Save all mounted volumes when quitting to be restored while relaunching.

+If you enable *Save Workspace* and [*Enable Login Item*](#login-item) within *Preferences → Login Item* and do not manually eject the volume prior to quitting Mountain Duck, it will reconnect after login.

 ### Bookmarks

 Change the size of the menu items in the status bar menu.
 Choose between *Small, Medium,* and *Large* icons.